Defender for Endpoint and the Endpoint Security baseline

 Note: exclusions apply to all rules in that policy, not a single rule.
 To limit scope, isolate the child-process rules into their own ASR policy and add the exclusion only there.%ProgramFiles%\Microsoft Office\root\Office16\OUTLOOK.EXE

-Option 3 — Warn mode (structured validation): The OIB ships Block Office communication application from creating child processes at Warn for exactly this reason — users can override once, which surfaces the workflow in your Audit logs without leaving the rule entirely unenforced.
+Option 3: Warn mode (structured validation): The OIB ships Block Office communication application from creating child processes at Warn for exactly this reason: users can override once, which surfaces the workflow in your Audit logs without leaving the rule entirely unenforced.
 Use Warn as a time-limited validation step, not a permanent state.
 Audit mode (fully allow + log) is appropriate only during initial deployment and is a finding if used as a long-term configuration for a high-value rule.

 EDR in Block Mode

-- EDR in block mode: Enabled
+- Defender AV primary: leave EDR in block mode: Not configured / Off.

 Microsoft Sentinel Integration